jordson-io/jordson/README.md

     <img src="docs/logo.png">
 </p>

----

-Jordson is a fully Javascript Framework for building your eCommerce website.
+**Jordson is a fully Javascript Framework for building your eCommerce website.
 Simple, lightweight, high performance and secure.
-With NodeJS server-side and Single Page Application modern Javascript for the client-side.
+With NodeJS server-side and Single Page Application modern Javascript for the client-side.**

 >  **Current Version : Aegir-Unstable**